marcandre/blog/source/2014-02-05-why-i-wont-squash-my-commits.html.markdown

  to [squash](https://github.com/rails/rails/pull/13938#issuecomment-34061339)
  the commits of my pull requests.

-Don't ask me because, with all due respect to the amazing work from committers, I won’t do it.
+I won’t.

-Unless I've made an actual mistake, if my pull request has 5 commits, it is because each of them is independent and I feel they should remain so.
+If my pull request has 5 commits, it is because I each of them is independent and I believe they should remain so.

+Project committers have a couple of choices:

+* merge the PR as is
-If they really want to, project committers can manually squash and merge the commits, wait for someone else to make a PR with the commits squashed or even reject the PR.
+* manually squash the commits
+* wait for someone else to make a PR with the commits squashed
+* reject the PR

 Call it lunacy or pride, but I just won’t squash my commits.
 Hopefully committers won’t take offense at that as I’ll do my best to not take offense at their suggestion that I didn’t segment my commits correctly.